qutang/qutang.dev/README.md

 4. Pagination.
 5. Mailchimp subscription.
 6. Post categorization.
-7. sitemap + rss
+7. Sitemap + RSS.
-8. markdown + jupyter notebook
+8. Local markdown and jupyter notebook files.
+9. Remote YuQue posts and github-hosted jupyter notebook files.

 **Disclaimer: The website is developed in harsh (literally THREE days), codes are not well organized.
 Use it with caution.**